dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 ![](../.gitbook/assets/tableplus-create-new-connection.png)

 Hit MySQL in the selection box and fill in the following information.
-Note all the paramters set here are exactly in the configuration file you defined above.
+Note all the parameters set here are exactly in the configuration file you defined above.

 ![](../.gitbook/assets/tableplus-connect-info.png)

-When you hit Test you should see all the boxes turn green like in the above image.
+When you hit `Test` you should see all the boxes turn green like in the above image.
 Finally, hit connect to access the Dolt server.

 ### Step 4: Writing queries with Tableplus